A Note From the Author

 Three Simple Steps is the real deal.
 I don’t care one iota if you buy it.
 I don’t need the money.
 If you do buy it then rest assured that all my proceeds from your $10 or less purchase goes to cancer R&D.

 I wrote and launched Three Simple Steps in late 2012.
 I have not invested a dime in marketing, and much to my chagrin neither has the publisher.
-By word of mouth alone Three Simple Steps has been a New York Times bestseller three times.
-That says it all.
-Purely because readers have seen their lives changed so dramatically and wanted to share the message with their country people, it is now also available in Spanish, Chinese and Romanian.
+By word of mouth alone Three Simple Steps has been a New York Times bestseller three times and translated into Chinese, Spanish and eight other languages.
+That should be the only testimonial needed.